BrandiMac/space-products/doc/visibility.rst

 ``any`` or ``all`` condition.
 For example, you may wish to know whether any Sensor on a Spacecraft can see a particular GroundStation.
 You can create a separate Segment for each Sensor, with the Sensor as the observer and the GroundStation as the target.
-Another use for the :ref:`VisibilityCalculator` might be calculating a "chain" of contact.
-For example, you may wish to know the overlapping times when both a GroundStation can see a specific Spacecraft in a low-Earth orbit and while the same Spacecraft can see another Spacecraft in a geosynchronous orbit.
+Another use for the :ref:`VisibilityCalculator` is calculating a "chain" of contact.
+For example, you may wish to know the overlapping times when a GroundStation can see a specific Spacecraft in a low-Earth orbit while the same Spacecraft can see another Spacecraft in a geosynchronous orbit.
 In that case, you can create a ``Segment`` for each leg of communication and instruct the :ref:`VisibilityCalculator` to compute the times when all the Segments are complete.